bpncodes/v3_personal/content/projects/cal_deets.md

 showInProjects: true
 ---

-A simple mobile application built with flutter and dart.
+A simple mobile application built with Flutter and Dart.